Prime Minister's Office (United Kingdom): Permanent Secretary

 Occasionally, and briefly, a senior civil servant has been appointed as Downing Street Permanent Secretary, with seniority over the other civil servants in Number 10 (including the Principal Private Secretary).
 Jeremy Heywood served in this role from 2010 to 2012, and Simon Case from May to September 2020.
 It has been said that the creation of the role served (on both occasions) 'as a way to convince someone back into government after they have left'.

 In 2022, in her report about parties being held on Government premises during the COVID pandemic, Sue Gray concluded that the size of the Downing Street operation had increased without the structures to support them, and "too much responsibility and expectation is placed on the senior official whose principal function is ... support of the Prime Minister".
 She said this needed to be addressed as a priority, and Boris Johnson agreed to the Office of the Prime Minister becoming a Government department.
 Several changes in staffing took place early in February 2022 and the role of Downing Street Permanent Secretary was set to be revived, with Samantha Jones holding the position on an interim basis; but the plans were not carried forward after Johnson's resignation as prime minister.

 Chief Secretary to the Prime Minister

 In September 2025, as a part of a reshuffle of Downing Street, Keir Starmer appointed Darren Jones as Chief Secretary to the Prime Minister.
+On July 20 2026 however, the office was left vacent after Jones resgined and due to all the new reforms Andy Burnham has introduced, no formal replacement has been chosen.

+2026 reorganisation

+After taking office in July 2026, Andy Burnham created a new Office for the Prime Minister and Cabinet, incorporating the Prime Minister's Office at 10 Downing Street, the newly established Number 10 North, and assuming core Cabinet Office functions which serve the prime minister and cabinet.